 Focus 5a+6: Sociolinguistics and discourse I

-Japanese majors should normally have followed BA2 Focus Introduction to Japanese Linguistics or BA2 Focus Aspects of Japanese as a Second Language.
-For students outside of the Japanese program, some background in general/sociolinguistics and (low) intermediate Japanese proficiency is useful.
+Japanese Studies majors should normally have followed BA2 Focus Introduction to Japanese Linguistics and/or BA2 Focus Aspects of Japanese as a Second Language.
+For students outside of the Japanese Studies program, some background in general/sociolinguistics and (low) intermediate Japanese proficiency is required.

-This course explores the interrelationship between language, culture, and society and covers key topics in sociolinguistics and discourse studies in Japanese contexts, such as: speech varieties, language change, language contact, language policy, language attitude, group-specific language, gender and language use, foreigner-Japanese contact situations, conversational management, discourse structure, and methodology.
+This course explores the interrelationship between language, culture, and society and covers key topics in sociolinguistics and discourse studies in Japanese contexts, such as: speech varieties (e.g. gendered/group-specific language, regional variation, politeness), language change, language contact, language planning & policies, language attitudes & identity, conversational management, discourse structure and methodology.

-Students will receive guidance on how to conduct independent research on a topic of choice and learn to write and present on a linguistic aspect of contemporary Japanese society in a scholarly fashion in preparation for their BA final essay.
+Students will receive guidance on how to conduct independent research on a topic of choice and learn to write and present on a linguistic aspect of contemporary Japanese society in a scholarly fashion in preparation for their BA thesis.

 Mode of instruction